Marc Tadaki

 Role at Cawthron

-Marc draws from a range of theoretical traditions in the social sciences, including environmental geography, political ecology, science and technology studies, environmental sociology, planning, and critical policy studies, as well as interdisciplinary fields like sustainability science and ecological economics.
+Marc draws from a range of theoretical traditions in the social sciences, including human geography, political ecology, science and technology studies, environmental sociology, planning, and critical policy studies, as well as interdisciplinary fields like sustainability science and ecological economics.

 Technical skills, experience and interests

-• Environmental science in/and decision making
+• Science in environmental decision making

-• Collaborative environmental governance
+• Participatory environmental governance

 • Qualitative social science methods including interviewing, participant observation, and discourse analysis